My Story

 “What we are seeing, is the medical industry is stressed,” she said.
 “Health care workers, so many are taking leaves, or are burned out, or just retiring.
 We are in a crisis, and death doulas are filling in a void.”

-My Philosophy: As an End of Life Practitioner, I do not judge your choices, your actions, your desires, or your experience.
+My Philosophy: As an Deathcare Practitioner, I do not judge your choices, your actions, your desires, or your experience.
 I am here to support you in figuring out what makes sense for you; that may include decision making, healing, processing, and more.